Feelings & Emotions

 What Does “Боли ме стомакот” Mean?

 The Macedonian expression for “My stomach hurts” is Боли ме стомакот (Latin: Boli me stomakot).
 It belongs to the category of important Macedonian vocabulary for everyday use.
-Macedonian is a South Slavic language spoken by approximately 1.5 million people, primarily in North Macedonia.
-It uses the Macedonian Cyrillic alphabet, which has 31 letters — each with a consistent, phonetic pronunciation.
+The Macedonian language — South Slavic, written in Cyrillic, and spoken by around 1.5 million people centred on North Macedonia — is one of the easier languages to read aloud: its 31-letter alphabet is fully phonetic, so each letter keeps the same sound in every word.

 How to Pronounce Боли ме стомакот